balajimanilal/balajimanilal/README.md

 <h2 align="left">🙏🏻 Welcome to my Profile </h2>

-👋 Hello, I'm Balaji!
-I am a passionate and dedicated Data Analyst enthusiast, transitioning from a non-IT background with over 4 years of experience.
-As a newcomer to the field of Data Science, I am eager to apply my skills and knowledge to innovative projects and real-world problems.

-# 🧑🏻‍💼 About Me
 * Name: Balaji B M
 * Role: Data Analyst
 * Experience: 4+ years in a non-IT field
 * Location: Bangalore, India

+# Profile Summary

+👋 Hello, I'm Balaji!
+I am a passionate and dedicated Data Analyst enthusiast, transitioning from a non-IT background with over 4 years of experience.
+As a newcomer to the field of Data Science, I am eager to apply my skills and knowledge to innovative projects and real-world problems.

 # 🔧 Skills
 * Python